desflahertyportfolio/DJ_Black_Coffee/README.md

 The website would be designed for dance music fans or for dance music promoters who would be interested in finding out more about 'Black Coffee' or booking him for an event as well as his existing fan base.They would need to be able to view and buy his material and find out about tour dates and his activity on social media as well as a method to contact him.
 The site built enables visitors to listen to his latest album as well as providing a link to where they can purchase the album on amazon.co.uk.
 Visitors can also view a schedule of his upcoming tour dates and link to the respective website to purchase a ticket for these.
 The site provides links to his social media accounts on Facebook,Instagram and Twitter as well as YouTube videos.
 Visitors can also sign up to a mailing list and complete a booking request form.
 Management contact details are also provided.

+A number of existing DJ websites were viewed before begining work on this project to get a feel for the possible design style.
+Websites looked at included http://www.sus81.jp/djkrush/index.html, http://damianlazarus.com, http://www.sergedevant.com
+Content to be used in the website was gathered from online sources and this lead to the formulation of the colour scheme to be used in the website.
+The design style used would need to be appealing to the intended audience and stylish and modern.

 *User Stories:*
 As a dance music fan or promoter I would want to: listen to a latest album so that I can then purchase it if I like the music,